 - Data recovery services.
 Cloud-based servers have built-in redundancies that many companies cannot afford in-house.
 This means your data can be restored fully and quickly in the event of a disaster.

 - Maintenance.
-With cloud-based servers, server maintenance and updates are the responsibility of the cloud provider.
+With cloud-based servers, the cloud provider is responsible for server maintenance and updates.
 This frees up time for your internal IT team to focus on other issues.

 Cons of Cloud-Based Servers